 |

-Looking to Johnston Street from Jubilee Park.
+Looking to Johnston Street from Jubilee Park in 1883.
 The Abbey is under construction, and the witches houses aren't yet started.
 This bay, like most tidal ones about Sydney Harbour that were mud-flats at low tide, was infilled and the reclaimed land made into parkland.

 No comments: